Andrettin/Wyrmsun/readme.txt

 - 1.9.7
 -----------------------------------------------------------------------

+* Buildings
+- Germanic smithies are now generated with proper names.

 * Items
 - Added "Frail" magic prefix for armor items and buildings.
 - Added "Vulnerable" magic prefix for armor items and buildings.